 Also, access the following resources for Class 10 Chapter 9 Heredity and Evolution, at BYJU’S:

 - CBSE Class 10 Science Chapter 9 Heredity And Evolution Notes

 - NCERT Exemplar Class 10 Science Solutions for Chapter 9 – Heredity And Evolution

 Chapter 10 – Light Reflection and Refraction

-In this chapter, we will study the phenomena of reflection and refraction of light using the straight-line propagation of light.
+In NCERT Class 10 Science Chapter 10, we will study the phenomena of reflection and refraction of light using the straight-line propagation of light.
 These basic concepts will help us in the study of some of the optical phenomena in nature.
-The chapter also discusses reflection of light by spherical mirrors and refraction of light and their application in real life.
-Light is a source of energy which generates sensation of vision in human beings.
+The chapter also discusses the reflection of light by spherical mirrors and refraction of light and their application in real life.
+Light is a source of energy which generates a sensation of vision in human beings.
 Light seems to travel in straight lines.
-The different types of spherical mirror, convex and concave are taught.
-The various terms related with spherical mirrors like centre of curvature, radius of curvature, etc, focus, pole, etc are discussed with ray diagrams.
-Uses of spherical mirror is also discussed in this chapter.
-Mirror formula, gives the relationship between the object-distance, image-distance, and focal length of a spherical mirror.
+The different types of a spherical mirror, convex and concave are taught.
+The various terms related to spherical mirrors like the centre of curvature, the radius of curvature, etc., focus, pole, etc. are discussed with ray diagrams.
+Uses of a spherical mirror are also discussed in this chapter.
+Mirror formula gives the relationship between the object-distance, image-distance, and focal length of a spherical mirror.
 The focal length of a spherical mirror is equal to half its radius of curvature.

 Chapter 12 – Electricity